Home » Braised Potatoes with Pork (One-Pan)

 Directions

-• Cut the pork shoulder into bite size pieces.
+• Cut the pork shoulder into bite-sized pieces and pat it dry with paper towels.

-• Heat 2–3 tbsp oil in a large deep skillet over medium-high.
-Sear pork in batches until well browned, about 3–5 minutes per side.
+• Heat 2–3 tablespoons of oil in a large deep skillet over medium-high heat.
+Add the pork in batches and sear until nicely browned on all sides, about 3–5 minutes per side.
+Transfer the pork to a plate.

-• Turn off heat.
-Stir in chopped dill and parsley, cover, and rest 10–15 minutes before serving.
+• Turn off the heat and stir in the chopped dill and parsley.
+Cover and let the stew rest for 10–15 minutes before serving so the flavors can fully come together.

 Recipe Video